 Johnny Cash loved this book, and wrote: “Jake Hawkins is a lot like my own dad was, and this book took me home.
 King of the Road is a southern masterpiece, and one of the finest things I’ve ever read by any writer.
 I can’t wait to get some copies to give out to my friends.”

-Hemphill earned a Pulitzer Prize nomination for his 1993 book, Leaving Birmingham, experienced Hollywood adapt his work (Long Gone) to film and over the last 40 years wrote 15 books with a rare degree of experience about truck drivers, baseball, football, roller derby queens, stock car drivers, politics, journalists, preachers, musicians and bootleggers.
+Hemphill earned a Pulitzer Prize nomination for his 1993 book, Leaving Birmingham, experienced Hollywood adapt his work to film (Long Gone) and over the last 40 years wrote 15 books with a rare degree of experience about truck drivers, baseball, football, roller derby queens, stock car drivers, politics, journalists, preachers, musicians and bootleggers.
 King of the Road ranks as one of Hemphill’s finest works of fiction although they all–like Long Gone and The Sixkiller Chronicles–reveal unforgettable stories.

 King of the Road tells a heart-rending story about an unforgettable hero.
 Read “The Celebration of the Life & Work of Paul Hemphill” in Insured Beyond The Grave